Understanding Optimal Feature Transfer via a Fine-Grained Bias-Variance Analysis: Proofs of Main Results

 We prove \Cref{thm} in this section.
-As by-products, we provide bounds on asymptotic quantities such as $b_0, \mathcal{V}, \mathfrak{B} $ that will also be useful in later sections; we also provide characterization of semi-classical bias-variance decomposition, which is not covered in the main text.
+As by-products, we provide bounds on asymptotic quantities such as $b_0, \mathcal{V}, \mathfrak{B} $ that will also be useful in later sections; we also provide characterization of fine-grained bias-variance decomposition.